swisscatplus/EM_onrobot/README.md

 # And then run it for your application:
 docker run -it --network host --privileged -v /dev/:/dev/ -v /run/udev:/run/udev username/img_name:tag
+# this will launch the program without any namespace, if you want to add one specify it using
 ```
 If you simply want to access the terminal within the Docker image and not run the ros2 launch file, use the Dockerfile command
 ``